-This practice note was prepared by the American Academy of Actuaries' (Academy) XXX Practice Note Work Group of the Committee on Life Insurance Financial Reporting.
-The practice note relates to the Actuarial Standard of Practice No. 40 (ASOP 40).
-The work group was charged with developing a description of some of the current practices that could be used by actuaries in the United States under the National Association of Insurance Commissioners' (NAIC) Model Regulation XXX.
-As the actual experience on the administration of the Model Regulation is still evolving, it is anticipated that this practice note will periodically be revised.
-Actuaries are encouraged to intermittently check the Academy web site for the latest version.
+This practice note was prepared by a work group organized by the Life Valuation Subcommittee of the American Academy of Actuaries.
+The work group was charged with updating the initial practice note written in 2001 regarding the Actuarial Standard of Practice No. 40 (ASOP 40), and current practices used by actuaries in the United States under the National Association of Insurance Commissioners' (NAIC) Model Regulation XXX.
+This revised version of the practice note reflects the adoptions of Actuarial Guideline XXXVIII, the 2001 CSO tables and the 2001 CSO Preferred Class Structure tables.

-The practice note represents a description of practices believed by the work group to be commonly employed by actuaries in the United States in the year 2000.
+The practice note represents a description of practices believed by the work group to be commonly employed by actuaries in the United States in the year 2006.
 The purpose of the practice note is to assist actuaries who are faced with the requirement of satisfying Model Regulation XXX.
 However, no representation of completeness is made; other approaches may also be in common use.
 It should be recognized that the information contained in the practice note provides guidance, but is not a definitive statement as to what constitutes generally accepted practice in this area.
 This practice note has not been promulgated by the Actuarial Standards Board, nor is it binding on any actuary.

-Comments are welcome regarding the appropriateness of the practice note, the desirability of an annual updating of the note, validity of substantive disagreements, and any other issues that may arise.
-Comments should be sent to Steve English at english@actuary.org.
+Comments are welcome regarding the appropriateness of the practice note, the desirability of an annual updating of the note, the validity of substantive disagreements, and any other issues that may arise.
+Comments should be sent to Amanda Yanek at yanek@actuary.org.